Reducing and reviving

 You can easily define custom reducing and reviving behaviors by defining

-instance methods.
+$reduce and $revive instance methods.
 Those custom behaviors can

 support default state reducing/reviving or not, and can be strongly typed.